kixmc/KixsSimpleBackpacks/README.md

-# KixsSimpleBackpacks
+# Kix's Simple Backpacks
-Simple & customizable survival-friendly item backpack plugin
+Simple & customizable survival-friendly item backpack plugin - a happy medium between bundles & shulker boxes

 ## Compatibility
 * Spigot, Paper, & CraftBukkit on versions **1.13.x - 1.16.x** (other server types may work but are not directly supported)